 The Great Alone Review

 PTSD stereotyping aside, The Great Alone is an engrossing book.
 I finished it in a few days.
 Writing-wise, The Great Alone is consistent with The Nightingale, flawless and gripping.
 Like The Nightingale, The Great Alone is written in third person but focalizes on two characters, Leni and Matthew.
 For a 464-page book, it moves quickly.
 I have mixed feelings about the plot twist, which I won’t spoil here, but it is jarring.
 Overall, the story is a bit dramatic for my taste.
 But the drama made it all the more engrossing, and I liked the end even if it was a bit cheesy.
-Finally, don’t forget to buy The Great Alone from your local book store!

 The Great Alone Discussion Questions (WARNING: THESE QUESTIONS CONTAIN SPOILERS!)